Clinicircle/InformER/README.md

 Aarin H. Dave[^1], Aarav H. Dave[^1]

 ## Summary
-[VAD VIP Day 2024] [#HouseOfCode 2024] InformER is an app by Clinicircle ...
+InformER is an app by Clinicircle ...
 Development is centered around accessibility features, many inspired from patient feedback and recommendations.

 ## Usage
 To test out the app, please use the name "John Smith" or "Jane Doe", institution code "InformERDemo", and a unique session identifier.